New York State Conservation Partnership Program Background

-Since 2003, the New York Conservation Partnership Program has invested a total of $6,677,500 for technical assistance and funding for 427 competitive grants to 78 different land trusts serving rural, suburban, and urban communities in more than 30 counties across the state.
-To date, the land trust grants have also leveraged over $12 million in private funds, helping to permanently protect more than 15,000 acres of habitat, wilderness, working farms, forests, and community gardens including areas identified as priorities in the New York State Open Space Plan.
+Since 2003, the New York Conservation Partnership Program has invested more than $8 million for technical assistance and funding for over 500 competitive grants to 83 different land trusts serving rural, suburban, and urban communities in more than 30 counties across the state.
+To date, the land trust grants have also leveraged over $10 million in private funds, helping to permanently protect 18,000 acres of habitat, wilderness, working farms, forests, and community gardens including areas identified as priorities in the New York State Open Space Plan.

 These investments have also enabled substantial enhancements in professional capacity at land trusts around the state, from New York City’s community garden land trusts to the Wallkill Valley Land Trust, Agricultural Stewardship Association, Genesee Land Trust, and Thousand Islands Land Trust.
 This pioneering program is a unique public-private partnership and a national model for creating a sustainable, dynamic, and effective community of land trusts in New York.